 Medicare Part D is a plan for prescription drugs that are also known as Medicare prescription drug benefit.
 This plan is offered by the United State Government for individuals looking for assistance in paying for prescription drugs costs.
 The average monthly cost for Medicare Part D is around $34 a month in the current year of 2018.
-It is very important to remember that the Medicare prescription drug benefit is an optional plan and if not chosen when first applying for Medicare a late enrollment fee will be charged if an individual wants to take advantage if the prescription drug benefits.
+It is very important to remember that the Medicare prescription drug benefit is an optional plan and if not chosen when first applying for Medicare a late enrollment fee will be charged if an individual wants to take advantage of the prescription drug benefits.

 How Medicare part D Helps

-Another important thing to remember is that original Medicare does not cover the cost of prescription drugs so to have some assistance this plan might be needed.
-The only two ways to receive benefits from Medicare prescription drug benefit the first is by applying for the original Medicare Part D plan and the second is by choosing a Medicare Advantage Plan that has prescription drug benefits built into the plan.
+Another important thing to remember is that original Medicare does not cover the cost of prescription drugs, so to have some assistance this plan might be needed.
+The only two ways to receive benefits from Medicare prescription drug benefit.
+The first is by applying for the original Medicare Part D plan and the second is by choosing a Medicare Advantage Plan that has prescription drug benefits built into the plan.
 Individuals are eligible to take advantage of this plan as soon as they are eligible to receive benefits from Part A and Part B. Concluding this is a plan that can be very beneficial in the long run for individuals who may eventually need help with prescription drugs costs.

 Benefiting From All Parts of Medicare